 - 1. The existence and validity of an agreement on choice of law or of any term thereof, shall be determined by the law which would govern it under Article 22 of this Regulation if the agreement or term were valid. - 2.
-Nevertheless, a partner, in order to establish that he did not consent, may rely upon the law of the country in which he has his habitual residence at the time the court is seized if it appears from the circumstances that it would not be reasonable to determine the effect of his conduct in accordance with the law specified in paragraph 1.
+Nevertheless, a spouse, in order to establish that he did not consent, may rely upon the law of the country in which he has his habitual residence at the time the court is seized if it appears from the circumstances that it would not be reasonable to determine the effect of his conduct in accordance with the law specified in paragraph 1.

-Formal validity of a partnership property agreement
+Formal validity of a matrimonial property agreement

-- 1. The partnership property agreement shall be expressed in writing, dated and signed by both partners.
+- 1. The matrimonial property agreement shall be expressed in writing, dated and signed by both spouses.
 Any communication by electronic means which provides a durable record of the agreement shall be deemed equivalent to writing. - 2.
-However, if the law of the Member State in which both partners have their habitual residence at the time the agreement is concluded lays down additional formal requirements for partnership property agreements, those requirements shall apply. - If the partners are habitually resident in different Member States at the time the agreement is concluded and the laws of those States provide for different formal requirements for partnership property agreements, the agreement shall be formally valid if it satisfies the requirements of either of those laws. - If only one of the partners is habitually resident in a Member State at the time the agreement is concluded and that State lays down additional formal requirements for partnership property agreements, those requirements shall apply. - 3.
-However, if the law applicable to the property consequences of a registered partnership imposes additional formal requirements, those requirements shall apply
+However, if the law of the Member State in which both spouses have their habitual residence at the time the agreement is concluded lays down additional formal requirements for matrimonial property agreements, those requirements shall apply. - If the spouses are habitually resident in different Member States at the time the agreement is concluded and the laws of those States provide for different formal requirements for matrimonial property agreements, the agreement shall be formally valid if it satisfies the requirements of either of those laws.

+If only one of the spouses is habitually resident in a Member State at the time the agreement is concluded and that State lays down additional formal requirements for matrimonial property agreements, those requirements shall apply.

+3. However, if the law applicable to the matrimonial property regime imposes additional formal requirements, those requirements shall apply.